Faith Serves Ethiopia

 Where do we go from here?

-ADP manager Adisu Zekwos prayerfully requests continued support by Faith church in continuing child sponsorships and funding water projects.
+ADP manager Adisu Zekwos prayerfully requests continued support by Faith church in continuing child sponsorship and funding water projects.
 The Faith church Mission ministry and the Abaya Steering committee will be prayerfully discerning how we as a church can continue our support.
-Thank you for your continued child sponsorships and contributions to the program that builds sustainability and changes lives in an entire community.
+Thank you for your continued child sponsorship’s and contributions to the program that builds sustainability and changes lives in an entire community.
 Currently Faith Church sponsors 69 children in the Abaya ADP.

 Faith’s Covenant to the People of Abaya